guiterguy219/jared-gibson-portfolio/src/data/blog/posts/2025/type-safe-environment-variable-config-nest-js.md

 ### Wrapping the Config Service

 We now have our config service in place, which we could begin to use as is.
-The issue is that there's some overhead to get type safety.
+The issue is that there's some overhead to getting type safety.
 For example, if you just import and use the default config service, you won't get type hints or typed return values:

 ```typescript
 @Injectable()